davetayls/davetayls.github.com/_posts/2016-08-25-reactive-programming.md

 1. Base programming logic on what is known at the given moment.
 2. Have a clear sense of who can change what data
-3. Be told when data has changed and it is safe and performant to update based on them
+3. Be told when data has changed and it is safe and performant to update

 We're going to base our examples on a common illustration of this which can be seen in modern spreadsheets where the value of a cell is the result of the values in other cells.